YaVendio/olive/INSTALL_WITH_UV.md

 This guide explains how to install the `olive` package using `uv` from GitHub's private package registry.

+> **Note**: This is the recommended installation method.
+For legacy pip installation, see the pip example in the README.

 ## Prerequisites

 1. [uv](https://github.com/astral-sh/uv) package manager installed